Idaho Centennial Trail: Terrain

 The trail features many climbs and descents.
 The Centennial Trail begins at 6,000 ft near Murphy Hot Springs, descends to 2,500 ft at the Snake River near Glenns Ferry, and then runs up and down through the mountains of Central Idaho between 3,000 and 9,000 ft.
 The trail's low point (1,900 ft above sea level) is along the Selway River near the Moose Creek Guard Station, after which it climbs again to altitudes of 5,000 to 6,000 ft in the Cabinet Mountains and Selkirk Mountains towards the northern boundary.

 Controlling Agencies

 The Idaho State Centennial Trail is a cooperative effort.
 The Idaho Department of Parks and Recreation provides overall trail coordination.
 The Bureau of Land Management manages the southern section of the trail, while the U.S. Forest Service manages the middle and northern sections of the trail.
 Private and other public land agencies allow trail users to cross their property for continuity.

-Maps

-U.S. Forest Service maps, Bureau of Land Management maps, and U.S. Geological Survey (USGS) 1-24,000 scale topographic hard copy maps or topographic software such as National Geographic TOPO! are recommended for planning and on-trail use.
-For a current map, view the Idaho Centennial Trail interactive online map.

-Trail Guide

-In 1998, Stephen Stuebner's Idaho Centennial Trail Guidebook was published.
-This guidebook, although well written, is considered to be out of date by the Idaho Centennial Trail coordinator, Leo Hennessy.